Great North Road Solar and Biodiversity Park

 With a potential generation capacity of around 800 megawatts (MW) AC of solar energy, the scheme has the potential to provide enough clean, affordable energy to meet the power needs of approximately 400,000 homes.

-We would like to thank everyone who has provided feedback on our proposals throughout the consultation process, from our first phase of non-statutory consultation in early 2024, to our targeted consultation in Summer 2025.
+We would like to thank everyone who has provided feedback and written representations on our proposals throughout the consultation and Examination process, from our first phase of non-statutory consultation in early 2024, through to the Examination phase held between November 2025 and April 2026.

 Overview